Stefan9283/OpenGL-Practice/2.shaders/2.read_from_file/README.md

 A simple shader gets read from basic.shader into a struct called source.

-to compile run:

-	cmake .
+To create a project or a Makefile run: cmake .
-	make